ZanisAli/DS_HW1/README.md

-# DS_HW1
+# Distributed Systems Homework1
-Distributed Systems Homework 1
+Sudoku game in python using sockets